ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

 traj.l <- split(trajectories , f = trajectories$patient.ID)
 ```

-Routes of disease spread are often dominated by a set of most probable trajectories.
-These probable trajectories can be found by computing a matrix `D` which contains the lengths of shortest paths from nodes v_i -> v_j in terms of effective distance (Brockmann and Helbing 2013).
+Background mobility patterns capture how diseases will spread since individuals and their person-person are a primary vector in transmission.
+Routes of disease spread are often dominated by a set of most probable trajectories (Brockmann and Helbing 2013).
+However, as we previously showed heterogeneous structure existed amongst movements patterns (Myall et al. 2020).
+Probable trajectories then must be derived based on background mobility which captures general movement patterns.
+Specifically, we capture these most probable trajectories `D` which contains the lengths of shortest paths from nodes v_i -> v_j in terms of effective distance (Brockmann and Helbing 2013).
 Here we can call the function `eff_dist()` which computes matrix `D` when provided a dataframe containing the weighted directed edges of background mobility patterns.

 ```R
 D = eff_dist(read_csv("data/background_movement.csv"))